Singapore Zoo: Education and conservation

 The Wildlife Healthcare & Research Centre was opened in March 2006 as part of the zoo's efforts in wildlife conservation.
-The centre further underscores Singapore Zoo and Night Safari's commitment to conservation research, providing the infrastructure for the parks and overseas zoological partners to better execute their research programmes.
+The centre further underscores Singapore Zoo and Night Safari's commitment to conservation research, providing the infrastructure for the wildlife parks and overseas zoological partners to better execute their research programmes.
 The Singapore Zoo is the first zoo in the world to breed a polar bear in the tropics.
 Inuka was born on 26 December 1990, died 25 April 2018 (aged 27).

 Animal activist and conservationist known as Steve Irwin admired the Singapore Zoo greatly, adopting it as the 'sister zoo' to Australia Zoo.
 He was at the Singapore Zoo in 2006 to officiate the opening of the Australian Outback exhibit.

 Presentations

+Current Presentations

 "Breakfast in the Wild" allows visitors to meet and interact closely with animals in the zoo, which has previously included Ah Meng (died on 8 February 2008) who was an icon of the Singapore tourism industry.
 Animal presentations, as well as token feedings coupled with live commentaries by keepers, are also the daily staple in Singapore Zoo.

+The "Into The Wild" presentation in the Shaw Foundation Amphitheatre, which features many animals like hog badgers, ring-tailed lemurs, hornbills, and Indian Crested Porcupines, highlights how their special adaptations that help them survive in the wild, even when faced with various anthropogenic challenges like plastic waste, habitat destruction, or the wildlife trade.

+The "Splash Safari" presentation features the zoo's sea lions performing acts relating to their natural behaviours, and also playing frisbee with a lucky visitor.

+The "Animal Friends" presentation, housed in the Animal Buddies Theatre in the zoo's children's section, features mostly domesticated animals such as dogs and parrots performing tricks with the aim of teaching young children about pet responsibility.

+Former Presentations

-The "Rainforest Fights Back" presentation is housed in the Shaw Amphitheatre, the main amphitheater in the zoo.
-Actors and performers act alongside the animals: in-show, a villainous poacher attempts to mow down a section of tropical rainforest for land development, and is foiled by the native people and the animals of the rainforest — orangutans, lemurs, peacocks, otters and cockatiels.
+The "Rainforest Fights Back" presentation is housed in the Shaw Foundation Amphitheatre, the main amphitheater in the zoo.
+Actors and performers act alongside the animals: in-show, a villainous poacher attempts to mow down a section of tropical rainforest for land development, and is foiled by the native people and the animals of the rainforest — orangutans, lemurs, peacocks, otters, coatimumdis and ara parrots.

 The "Elephants at Work and Play" presentation demonstrates how elephants are used as beasts of burden in south-east Asian countries.
 The animal caretakers are referred to as mahouts, and the show simulates how a mahout would instruct an elephant to transport logs or kneel so that they can be mounted.
 As of 2018, the show has been reworked as part of a shift in the care for the elephants to feature their natural behaviour instead of performing stunts.

-The "Splash Safari" presentation features the zoo's sea lions performing acts relating to their natural behaviors, and also playing frisbee with a lucky visitor.

-The "Animal Friends" presentation, housed in the Rainforest KidzWorld Amphitheatre in the zoo's children's section, features mostly domesticated animals such as dogs and parrots performing tricks with the aim of teaching young children about pet responsibility.